A Nonparametric Framework for Online Stochastic Matching with Correlated Arrivals: Approximation Algorithm for the Model

 We claim that $\OPT(\cI)\ge T-O(\eps)$ by considering the following online algorithm.
-In any time step $t$, it only accepts the query if the reward is the larger realization of $1/\eps^t$ (which occurs with probability~$\eps$).
-Such an algorithm will accept a query in time step $t$ if $D\ge t$, which occurs with probability~$\eps^{t-1}$; conditional on this, no query is accepted before time step $t$, which occurs with probability~$(1-\eps)^{t-1}$.
+In any time $t$, it only accepts the query if the reward is the larger realization of $1/\eps^t$ (which occurs with probability~$\eps$).
+Such an algorithm will accept a query in time $t$ if $D\ge t$, which occurs with probability~$\eps^{t-1}$; conditional on this, no query is accepted before time $t$, which occurs with probability~$(1-\eps)^{t-1}$.
 Therefore,

 Now consider any policy that sets a fixed threshold of $1/\eps^t$, for some $t\in\{0,\ldots,T\}$.
-This policy can only collect reward in at most 2 time steps, $t$ or $t+1$.
-The maximum reward that can be collected in any time step $t$ (assuming there is available capacity, and accepting either realization $1/\eps^t$ or $1/\eps^{t-1}$) is Therefore, such a policy has expected reward upper-bounded by 4, which is an arbitrarily small fraction of $T\cdot (1-\eps)^T$ as $T$ tends to $\infty$ and $\eps$ tends to $0$.
+This policy can only collect reward in at most 2 times, $t$ or $t+1$.
+The maximum reward that can be collected in any time $t$ (assuming there is available inventory, and accepting either realization $1/\eps^t$ or $1/\eps^{t-1}$) is Therefore, such a policy has expected reward upper-bounded by 4, which is an arbitrarily small fraction of $T\cdot (1-\eps)^T$ as $T$ tends to $\infty$ and $\eps$ tends to $0$.